Depth charge: History

 The first attempt to fire charges against submerged targets was with aircraft bombs attached to lanyards which triggered them.
 A similar idea was a 16 lb guncotton charge in a lanyarded can.
 Two of these lashed together became known as the "depth charge Type A".
 Problems with the lanyards tangling and failing to function led to the development of a chemical pellet trigger as the "Type B".
 These were effective at a distance of around 20 ft.

 A 1913 Royal Navy Torpedo School report described a device intended for countermining, a "dropping mine".
 At Admiral John Jellicoe's request, the standard Mark II mine was fitted with a hydrostatic pistol (developed in 1914 by Thomas Firth and Sons of Sheffield) preset for 45 ft firing, to be launched from a stern platform.
 Weighing 1150 lb, and effective at 100 ft, the "cruiser mine" was a potential hazard to the dropping ship.
 The design work was carried out by Herbert Taylor at the RN Torpedo and Mine School, HMS Vernon.
 The first effective depth charge, the Type D, became available in January 1916.
 It was a barrel-like casing containing a high explosive (usually TNT, but amatol was also used when TNT became scarce).
 There were initially two sizes—Type D, with a 300 lb charge for fast ships, and Type D* with a 120 lb charge for ships too slow to leave the danger area before the more powerful charge detonated.

 A hydrostatic pistol actuated by water pressure at a pre-selected depth detonated the charge.
 Initial depth settings were 40 or 80 ft.
 Because production could not keep up with demand, anti-submarine vessels initially carried only two depth charges, to be released from a chute at the stern of the ship.
-The first success was the sinking of U-68 off Kerry, Ireland, on 22 March 1916, by the Q-ship Farnborough.
+The first success was the sinking of U-68 off County Kerry, Ireland, on 22 March 1916, by the Q-ship Farnborough.
 Germany became aware of the depth charge following unsuccessful attacks on U-67 on 15 April 1916, and U-69 on 20 April 1916.
 The only other submarines sunk by depth charge during 1916 were UC-19 and UB-29.